COVID-19 Symptom: Chest Pain

 How long does COVID chest pain last?

 The duration of COVID chest pain can vary depending on the severity of your infection and what causes the pain.
-For some people, chest pain associated with COVID-19 may be a mild symptom that lasts only for a few minutes.
-In other cases, chest pain may persist for few days, several weeks or longer.
+For some people, chest pain associated with COVID-19 may be a mild symptom lasting only a few minutes.
+In other cases, chest pain may persist for a few days, several weeks, or longer.

 Persistent chest pain, which is more like pressure or tightness, has been reported by patients even a year after the initial COVID infection.
 7

-If you experience persistent chest pain after COVID and your doctor diagnoses you with long COVID-19, a treatment strategy may be arranged to help you manage your symptoms or underlying condition.
+If you experience persistent chest pain after COVID-19 and your doctor diagnoses you with long COVID, a treatment strategy may be arranged to help you manage your symptoms or underlying condition.

 What else can cause chest pain?